 Abby Aitchison – AA Physiotherapy, Murwillumbah

-What’s involved in an SEO site audit?
+What’s involved in a site audit?

 These are the technical SEO checkpoints that look at how well search engines can crawl your site.
 When the search engine arrives at your site, what can it see?